KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-07-davey-resonanceos-rvm-ech-intake.md

 ---

+### D4b · Account-Operation Note

+The record does not identify whether the counterpart surface is operated by a single human author, an AI-assisted persona, a bot / agent account, or a hybrid publication workflow.
+That question is not required for the present intake.

+The record preserves observable account-operation conditions only:

+- high posting volume;
+- low visible engagement relative to displayed subscriber count;
+- paywall movement during the review window;
+- rapid formal-infrastructure surfacing;
+- polished diagrammatic / system-specification presentation;
+- ambiguity between personal author, project persona, and publication infrastructure.

+**Disposition:** account-operation ambiguity logged; no identity conclusion entered.

+---

 ### D5 · Corrected Priority Statement and Required Captures

 Priority language in this record states both endpoints:

 > No currently located Davey surface predates the author's March 5, 2025 formalization anchor.
-The anchor precedes the earliest located Davey ResonanceOS / ΔOS surface (May 5, 2025) by two months, and precedes the formal ROS / RVM / ECH infrastructure launch (July 2026) by approximately sixteen months.
+The anchor precedes the earliest located Davey "Resonance OS" naming surface (March 8, 2025) by three days.
+That March 8 surface is classified as generic emergent-AI / field-intelligence naming, not formal apparatus.
+The anchor precedes the formal ROS / RVM / ECH infrastructure launch (July 2026) by approximately sixteen months.

 Required captures: